Elevate ordinary green beans with a Caesar salad twist. This dish is irresistible with creamy homemade dressing and a crunchy topping.

 Ingredient notes

-- Green beans - Fresh is a must here.
+- Fresh green beans are a must here.
 We want the beans to retain a crisp-tender bite.

-- Breadcrumbs - Panko is my go-to.
+- Panko breadcrumbs are my go-to.
 The texture provides the perfect amount of crunch.
-Toss with lemon zest for an incredible punch of flavor.
+Toss them with lemon zest for an incredible punch of flavor.

-- Caesar dressing - This creamy dressing is mayo-based with Dijon mustard, Worcestershire sauce, Parmesan cheese, anchovy paste (always optional!), garlic, and lemon juice.
+- Creamy Parmesan Caesar dressing is mayo-based with Dijon mustard, Worcestershire sauce, Parmesan cheese, anchovy paste (always optional!), garlic, and lemon juice.

 Step-by-step instructions